By Giorgio Baldassarri, Global Head of Analytic Development Group, S&P Global Market Intelligence

 I lead the Analytic Development Group at S&P Global Market Intelligence.
 My team employs state-of-the-art statistical and machine learning techniques to develop quantitative models that assess credit risk and supply chain risks of corporations and small- and medium-sized enterprises globally.

-What, for you, are the benefits of attending a conference like Risk EMEA 2019, and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like Risk EMEA 2019, and what have attendees learnt from your session?

 In your opinion, why are climate-linked scenarios and credit modelling a critical issue for 2019/2020?